Looking for the best flea market hacks or flea market tips? I’m sharing all of my favorite secondhand shopping tips in this post!

 Flea markets can be full of counterfeit items like purses, sunglasses, etc. These items are cheaply made, divert sales from designers and retailers who invest a lot of money in product development and marketing, and have been linked to helping terrorism efforts.
 Save your money for authentic goods – please!

-If you’re looking for an item for a particular place or room, make sure to bring space measurements and paint colors with you!
 Chances are you won’t be able to return anything you buy at a flea market, so if you buy the wrong size or color of something, you’re stuck.
-(Check out this post for a great way to keep paint swatches organized in your purse!)
+(Check out this great way to organize paint swatches for on the go.)

 Flea Market Shopping Tip No. 10 – Remember Where You Parked Your Car

 On my most recent flea market shopping tip, I was so excited to get in the fairgrounds and get shopping that I didn’t pay close attention to where I parked my car.
 Then, when I was leaving with my rusty metal projector cart that I had to carry (it wouldn’t roll over the gravel in the parking lot), I was perplexed to realize that I could not find my car.
-I carried that projector cart all over, pressing the alarm button on my keychain until I could hear my car and locate it by sound.
-SO embarrassing and SO painful.
-My arms still hurt!